behoof4mind/otc-kafka-example/OTC-Kafka-example.md

     --set global.storageClass='csi-disk'
     ```

-  > More information about variables, that can be overrided you can find [here](https://github.com/bitnami/charts/tree/master/bitnami/kafka#parameters)
+  > More information about variables, that can be overridden you can find [here](https://github.com/bitnami/charts/tree/master/bitnami/kafka#parameters)

 ### Check that everything works (Optional)
   - Run Kafka Client by